Emily Oster

 It’s easiest to start, though, with the randomized trial.

 The best evidence we have on the link between induction and the rate of C-section (and other outcomes) comes from the ARRIVE trial.
-I’ve written about it before, in Expecting Better and also in this newsletter in 2020.
+I’ve written about it before, in Expecting Better and also in the early days of ParentData here.
 The reason that this is our best data is that it’s a well-run randomized trial.
 The study recruited about 6,000 low-risk women in their first pregnancies.
 They were randomly allocated to two groups.
 In the “induction” group, women were encouraged to induce labor at 39 weeks.
-In the “expectant management” group, women were encouraged to either wait to go into labor on their own, or induce later if not (typically at 41 weeks).
+In the “expectant management” group, women were encouraged to either wait to go into labor on their own or induce later if not (typically at 41 weeks).

 Although the groups were only encouraged, not forced, in practice the induction group was more likely to be induced than the expectant management group.
 And because the allocation was randomized, there were no other reasons to expect the two groups to differ in their outcomes.